Signatures of graphs for bicommutative Hopf algebras: Isomorphisms to the polynomial Hopf algebra on connected graphs

 \section{Isomorphisms to the polynomial Hopf algebra on connected graphs}

-In this section, we investigate some of the properties of the products introduced in~\cref{section:HA_graphs}.
-We will show that the respective Hopf algebras are isomorphic to the polynomial Hopf algebra on connected graphs.
+In this section, we investigate some of the properties of the Hopf algebras introduced in~\cref{sec:HA_graphs}.
+We will show that all of them are isomorphic to the polynomial Hopf algebra on connected graphs.
 For some of the Hopf algebras that we consider, this result is already known.
-Schmitt used in \cite[Thm.~10.2]{bib:schmitt1994incidence} the theory of incidence Hopf algebras to prove this result for $(\LFinGraph,\sqcup,\Delta_{\is})$.
-More recently, the product $\qis$ appeared as a working example in reference \cite{penaguiao2020pattern}, where it was interpreted in the context of the theory of species.
-We also give a proof that is basically equivalent to the one used by Borie in~\cite{bib:BNH2015}, to prove the freeness of the associative algebra $(\LFinGraphNo,\qs)$.
-We will use a well-known result in the literature on Hopf algebras, based on the universal enveloping algebra on primitive elements: \cite[Thms.~4.3.1 and 4.3.3]{cartier2021classical}, that immediately shows the isomorphism to the polynomial Hopf algebra.
+The product $\cdot_{\regmono^{\prime}}$ appeared as a working example in reference \cite{penaguiao2020pattern}, where it was interpreted in the context of the theory of species.
+There it is shown that $(\cdot_{\regmono^{\prime}},\Delta_{\hom})$ is isomorphic to the polynomial Hopf algebra.
+Schmitt used in \cite[Thm.~10.2]{bib:schmitt1994incidence} the theory of incidence Hopf algebras to prove this result for $(\cdot_{\hom},\Delta_{\mathsf{Schmitt}})$, which is similar to $(\cdot_{\hom},\Delta_{\regmono^{\prime}})$, see \cref{remark:schmittinc}.
+This section relies on a classical result from the literature to Hopf algebras, based on the universal enveloping algebra on primitive elements, i. e. \cite[Thms.~4.3.1 and 4.3.3]{cartier2021classical}.